Life in Tanzania

 Map-for-page-6.jpg - large

 Life in Tanzania is not easy, but a stable government and fertile land enable people to make a living.
 Improvements in healthcare and education, as well as economic growth, have raised the standard of living in recent years.
-However; there are many sections of society these raised standards of living have not yet reached.
+However, there are many sections of society these raised standards of living have not yet reached.
 Due to a lack of income many of Tanzania’s children have no access to secondary school or further education.
 This inevitably leads to future unemployment and a continuation of the cycle of poverty.
 Furthermore, most of the increased standards of living have recently been eroded due to the staggering impact of the HIV/AIDS epidemic.
-According to the World Bank, the prevalence of HIV/AIDS in Tanzania now stands at between 5.8 and 7.2%, and this figure increases to 25% in some areas and social groups.
-Life expectancy is currently only 52 years of age, and the GDP per capita in Tanzania is $744 USD (UNDP Human Development Index 2005).
+Tanzania’s HIV prevalence rate is estimated to be 4.5% (UNAIDS 2021) and this figure increases to up 11% in some areas and social groups.

 17-(page-6).JPG